Our promise to learners

 Using our ICT Facilities

-All learners will be required to agree with our ICT User Agreement.
+All learners will be required to agree to our ICT User Agreement.

 This includes adhering to a set of mandatory rules where it is strictly forbidden to retrieve, store, view, receive or download/upload of any material or information, by means of email or other electronic facilities, that is illegal in the United Kingdom or could reasonably be construed as offensive, including any material that may be cause a concern from a Safeguarding or Prevent perspective.